-The Master of Public Administration program (MPA) is a 36-credit hour program designed for individuals employed or interested in service in federal, state, local, regional or international government, non-profit and non-governmental organizations.
-Non-profit organizations include museums, hospitals, clinics, nursing homes, membership associations and other 501 (c) (3) institutions.
+The Master of Public Administration program (MPA) is a 36-credit hour program designed for individuals employed or interested in service in federal, state, local, regional, and international government, non-profit and non-governmental organizations.
+Non-profit organizations include museums, membership associations, and other 501 (c) (3) institutions.
+Non-profit organizations also include hospitals, clinics, and nursing homes.
 The curriculum is based on the standards of the National Association of Schools of Public Affairs and Administration (NASPAA).
 The MPA Program seeks to create competencies for the student in line with those of NASPAA.

 Course Requirements for the Master of Public Administration